Blueberry Lemon Pancakes

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Kickstart your morning with fluffy Blueberry Lemon Pancakes that are ready in just 30 minutes!
 You'll love the tart lemon flavor mixed with sweet, juicy blueberries in every single bite.
+Perfect for lazy weekend mornings and holiday brunch!

 syrup being drizzled on blueberry lemon pancakes.

-• Perfect Texture: buttermilk batter makes these pancakes tender and fluffy
+• Perfect Texture: buttermilk batter makes these pancakes tender and fluffy.

-• Make Ahead: batter can be made ahead so it's ready when you are!
+• Make Ahead: batter can be made ahead so it's ready when you are.

 fork taking bite out of stack of blueberry pancakes.